Filmmakers Lynn Cunningham and Wendy Ractliffe

 Talk about some of the reactions of people seeing this film.

-Medicating Normal has been featured in 15 film festivals, winning 3 awards for best picture and 2 audience awards.
+Medicating Normal has been featured in 16 film festivals, winning 3 awards for best picture, 2 audience awards and 1 impact award.
 Driven by the urgent need to get the film out there and discussed, the outreach team has organized more than 140 community screenings followed by customized post-screening panels throughout this country and abroad.

 At these screenings, audience members frequently express an overflow of emotion and gratitude that, “finally a film has validated my experience!”
 Many feel betrayed by mainstream medicine and share devastating accounts of their own harm, which are sometimes as impactful as the stories revealed in the film itself.
 Others believe their drug has saved their life and worry that the film isn’t balanced enough.
 Some, eager to learn more about an under-publicized topic, are shaken by the potential implications of a highly-medicated society.